ElBrewster/sound-shelter/zToDo.md

 - [ ] be able to add date, amount, and type record to "total donations" data
 - [ ] this creates an "inventory adjustment record" and changes a donation type's data
 - [ ] logic to change total of selected type of donation
+- [ ] eventually hook up the adjustments input to the Svelte store for the reports branch

 ## Branch: `feature/reports`